Sweet Grass Hills: Climate

-Cultural significance
+History and cultural significance

 The Sweet Grass Hills are a sacred site of the Blackfoot aboriginal people who live on both sides of the 49th parallel north which forms the Canada–United States border.
-The Hills were the site of a battle between Native people and wolfers in 1872.
+The Sweetgrass Hills Massacre occurred in 1872 when wolfers killed four Assiniboine people in what historian Hugh Dempsey described as being "in many ways a prelude" to the Cypress Hills Massacre of 1873.
 The Sweet Grass Hills Treaty of 1887 was signed between the Blackfeet and the United States, ceding 17,500,000 acre of land to the US Government, and dividing the remaining 6,000,000 acre into three separate reservations – The Blackfeet, Fort Belknap and Fort Peck.
 This is often referred to as the Sweet Grass Hills Treaty/Agreement and was ratified by congress in 1888.
 In 1993, the Hills were listed as one of America's Most Endangered Places.
 Mineral claims were staked here by Manhattan Minerals in 1995.

 Several TV transmitting towers were erected on Mount Royal in the late 20th Century to relay broadcasts from Lethbridge and Great Falls.
 Despite the low power of these rebroadcasting transmitters, their high elevations relative to the surrounding terrain allow even the UHF signals to be received as far north as the southern outskirts of Lethbridge.
 The transmitters remain in place today, although storm damage may keep some of them off the air for months at a time.